esciencecenter-digital-skills/Lesson-FAIR-Data-Climate/_episodes/access.md

 teaching: 0
 exercises: 0
 questions:
-- "Key question (FIXME)"
+- "What is meant by 'accessibility'?"
+- "What are relevant data repositories in climate science?"
 objectives:
-- "First learning objective.
-(FIXME)"
+- "Identify suitable repositories to make your research data acessible."
+- "Plan access to the data in a data management plan."
 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- "Accessible does not mean open without constraint."
+- "Data preservation"
+- "EU-funded projects are expected to make generated data accessible to the public."
 ---

-## What is Accessible
+## What is access to data?

+Accessibility addresses the *A* in the FAIR principles.
+Once the user finds the required data, she/he needs to know how can they be accessed, possibly including authentication and authorisation.
 Accessible data objects can be obtained by humans and machines upon appropriate authorisation and through a well-defined and universally implementable protocol.
-In other words, anyone with a computer and an Internet connection should be able to access at least the metadata.
-It is important to emphasise that Accessible in FAIR does not mean Open without constraint.
-Accessibility means that the human or machine is provided - through metadata - with the precise conditions by which the data are accessible and that the mechanisms and technical protocols for data access are implemented such that the data and/or metadata can be accessed and used at scale, by machines, across the web.
+In other words, anyone with a computer and an internet connection should be able to access at least the metadata.

+> ## Accessible does not mean open without constraint
+> Accessibility means that the human or machine is provided - through metadata - with the precise conditions by which the data are accessible and that the mechanisms and technical protocols for data access are implemented such that the data and/or metadata can be accessed and used at scale, by machines, across the web.
-From the FAIR principles:
-**Accessible**
-Once the user finds the required data, she/he needs to know how can they be accessed, possibly including authentication and authorisation.
+{: .callout}

 A1.
 (Meta)data are retrievable by their identifier using a standardised communications protocol